sashaaro/burrowMQ/README.md

 - ✅ Consuming messages (`basic.consume`)
 - ✅ Heartbeat support
 - ✅ Fully async with `tokio`
-- 🧪 Integration tests with a built-in DSL for declaratively describing messaging scenarios (publish, consume, ack, etc.), and integration with `lapin` (a full-featured AMQP 0.9.1 client for Rust)
+- 🧪 Integration tests with a built-in DSL (implemented using [`nom`](https://github.com/rust-bakery/nom)) for declaratively describing messaging scenarios (publish, consume, ack, etc.), and integration with `lapin` (a full-featured AMQP 0.9.1 client for Rust)

 ---